 These forms are there to report the money you have made throughout the year other than a standard salary from a sole, traditional employer.

-Those employers who have hired contractors are required to provide the 1099 form.
+Employers who have hired contractors should provide the 1099 form.
 It reports how much income the contractor made throughout the year to the federal government.

 Most companies issuing 1099 forms have accountants prepare them to ensure accuracy and proper record-keeping.